 - Single tooth implant

 It is usually recommended for those patients who have one or more damaged or missing teeth.
 After the implant integrates into your bone, it serves as a new root for the crown.
 A special connecting element – abutment – is used to join an implant to a customized crown.
 A crown will fill in the gap left in the mouth by the missing tooth.
-All-on-4 dental implants are also an option.

 - Multi-teeth replacement